pipe2442/Tic-Tac-Toe-Ruby/README.md

 The goal of this project is to bring to practice the main concepts of Object-Oriented Programming.
 Particularly classes and access to their attributes.

+## Instructions
+- Enter your and your partner's name.
+Player 1 is automatically assign 'X' symbol and Player 2 'O' symbol.
+- Choose charater 1 to 9 to start the game.
+- You win when 3 of your symbols align vertically, horizontally or diagonally.

 ## Built With

 - Ruby